pydata/xarray/doc/getting-started-guide/faq.rst

-An implication of this choice is that we do not propagate ``attrs`` through most operations unless explicitly flagged (some methods have a ``keep_attrs`` option, and there is a global flag for setting this to be always True or False).
+An implication of this choice is that we do not propagate ``attrs`` through most operations unless explicitly flagged (some methods have a ``keep_attrs`` option, and there is a global flag, accessible with :py:func:`xarray.set_options`, for setting this to be always True or False).
 Similarly, xarray does not check for conflicts between ``attrs`` when combining arrays and datasets, unless explicitly requested with the option ``compat='identical'``.
 The guiding principle is that metadata should not be allowed to get in the way.

 What other netCDF related Python libraries should I know about?
 ---------------------------------------------------------------